skip to content

 • There is no age disqualification for membership.

-• All members of promotions committees are responsible for ensuring that the assessment of applications is conducted fairly and transparently and complies with the Scheme’s Key Principles.
+• All members of promotions committees are responsible for ensuring that the assessment of applications is conducted fairly and transparently and complies with the scheme’s Key Principles.
 Any member can challenge the process at any time if they consider that this is not the case by raising this with Chair of the relevant Committee.

 • Meetings should be arranged so that, if possible, all members can attend.
-The quorum for all Committees is two-thirds of the membership, subject to a minimum of four members.
+The quorum for all committees is two-thirds of the membership, subject to a minimum of four members.
 Decisions should be made with the concurrence of the majority of members attending the meeting.

 • Meetings may be held in person or via a videoconferencing platform.